 Special shout out to the volunteers that made these booths possible!

-Stoodis Science is the first Indigenous outreach opportunity created by SciXchange.
-Amber and Jenna visited Jenna's home community, the Tyendinaga Mohawk Reserve, external link located about 2.5 hours away from Toronto, to deliver STEM (science, technology, engineering, math) education and Indigenous science learning to youth.
+In 2019, Amber Sandy and Jenna Barnhardt visited Jenna's home community, the Tyendinaga Mohawk Reserve (external link) located about 2.5 hours away from Toronto, to deliver STEAM (science, technology, engineering, arts, math) education and Indigenous science learning to youth.
 Two different topics were taught to visitors, including Neuroscience, and how to make a traditional salve.

 The Neuroscience Edition

 This workshop taught children about the different sections of the brain and its power!
 This included how you are tricked by optical illusions, how it helps you hear or learn languages, its impact on your personality, and its ability to communicate with other parts of the body for movement.
 Participants coloured in and labelled a paper image of the brain, then cut it out and formed it into a 3D model and wearable cap.
 This allowed everyone to connect where the different areas of the brain are located relative to the shape of the head.

 Making a Traditional Salve & its Impact on the Brain